Galser/tf-random-pet/README.md

 - `id` of type (string) - that is going to be the random pet name

 # Example usage
-- Let's define our infrastrure by putting code below intfo file `main.tf` :
+- Let's define our infrastructure by putting code below into file `main.tf` :
     ```terraform
     variable "ami_id" {
       default = "ami-048d25c1bda4feda7" # Ubuntu 18.04.3 Bionic, custom